Into the Gradebook

 If you enter a B- in an assignment worth 100 points, the student would receive 81.25 points.
 A B- in an assignment worth 25 points would give the student 20.3 points out of 25.

 Class Action will make the lowest letter grade on your scale 10% below the lowest percent you have entered.
 In the scale above, an “F” would be valued at 49.5%.
 If you wish to achieve finer control over the lowest grade, you can enter a point value for your lowest score when you enter scores.
+You can mix letter and point grades in an assignment.

 HTML export copyright (C) 1998 Windows Help Designer